Stokes matrices for confluent hypergeometric equations: Abstract

 \section{Abstract}

-We apply the method of \cite{DHMS} to compute the Stokes matrices of unramified non-resonant confluent hypergeometric differential equations.
+We apply the method of \cite{DHMS} to compute the Stokes matrices of non-resonant confluent hypergeometric differential equations.
 We discuss the ambiguity of the presentation of the Stokes matrices regarding different choices.
-The results rely on an explicit description of the perverse sheaf associated to the non-confluent, regular singular hypergeometric system arising via Fourier-Laplace transform.
-We give two different presentations of the main result, one in companion form and the other in Jordan normal form.
+The results rely on an explicit description of the perverse sheaf associated to the non-confluent regular singular hypergeometric system arising via Fourier-Laplace transform.
+We give assumptions on the parameter such that the Stokes matrices have rational or real values.
 Under some more restrictive conditions, the Stokes matrices had been computed by Duval-Mitschi before.
-We compare our results with their formulae.
+We compare our results with their formulae in the unramified case.